 Short-term Care Quality

-The third category we looked at was short-term care, where this nursing home received a grade of B- in this category.
-In crafting these short-term care grades, we analyze the nursing home's skilled nursing services, including those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
-The purpose is to create a scale for comparing the rehabilitation services of different facilities.
-It does not look like this nursing home provided information on registered nurse or physical therapist staffing.
-Lastly, we considered the number of patients who were able to return to the community from this facility.
-We found that 5.3 percent of this facility's patients returned home.
-At most nursing homes, closer to half of their residents are able to return home so this figure is below average.
+This nursing home's third best category came in the area of short-term care.
+In that area, we awarded this nursing home a B-.
+In calculating these short-term care grades, we assess the nursing home's skilled nursing services, such as those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
+Our purpose is to formulate a measure for comparing the rehabilitation services of various facilities.
+It doesn't look like this nursing home provided information about its staffing of registered nurses or physical therapists.
+The last statistic we assessed in this area is the number of residents that who were able to eventually return home from the nursing home.
+We found that just 0 percent of this facility's patients returned home.

 Rating Over Time